 - Where do they typically discover brands?

-- How much time do they spend consuming content per channel type (i.e watching TV, browsing the internet, or on social platforms)?
+- How much time do they spend consuming content per channel type (i.e watching TV, listening to music or podcast, browsing the internet, or on social platforms)?

 - What kind of content do they consume?
 What are their main interests?